Saul Zaentz Early Education Innovation Challenge

 Once finalists are selected, they will be invited to present their solutions to a panel of expert judges and a live audience at the Harvard Graduate School of Education.
 Each team will have approximately three minutes to pitch its proposal to a panel of judges and an audience, followed by three minutes of questions from the judges.
 Up to two members of each team may make the pitch.

 The Saul Zaentz Early Education Initiative is a long-term, multifaceted project at the Harvard Graduate School of Education (HGSE) that promotes the knowledge, professional learning, and collective action necessary to cultivate optimal early learning environments and experiences.
 The Zaentz Initiative, co-directed by HGSE faculty members Nonie Lesaux and Stephanie Jones, envisions a nation where all early education leaders have the knowledge and strategies they need to create strong, supportive learning environments.
-The Initiative consists of three core components: (1) the Early Learning Study at Harvard, a population-based study seeking to understand what works in a diverse range of early childhood settings; (2) a Professional Learning Academy to support the development of early education leaders from across our mixed-delivery system, and (3) a Fellows Program to build a new pipeline of leaders in the field.
+The Initiative consists of four core components: (1) the Early Learning Study at Harvard, a population-based study seeking to understand what works in a diverse range of early childhood settings; (2) a Professional Learning Academy to support the development of early education leaders from across our mixed-delivery system; (3) a Fellows Program to build a new pipeline of leaders in the field, and (4) policy tools to build systems so that all children, families, and educators have what they need to thrive.

 The Saul Zaentz Early Education Initiative seeks to connect innovation and entrepreneurship in the field of early education.
 We want to use this Challenge to seed the field with fresh thinking and strategic approaches that drive sustainable, transformative change.

 We encourage anyone or any organization with an idea, prototype, product, and/or service to apply.
 Applicants may be individuals or teams of up to five; teams may represent more than one organization.
 All applicants must be at least 18 years of age at the time of entry.
-The Challenge is open to international applicants, but solutions must be implemented in the United States.
+The Challenge is open to international applicants, but solutions must be implemented in the United States or available to US-based users (if the solution is an app or other tech-based solution).

 Yes.